A strong capital base

 Solvency and Financial Condition Report (SFCR)

-As our recent Solvency and Financial Condition Report (SFCR) highlights:
+As our 2020 Solvency and Financial Condition Report (SFCR) highlights:

-"We are very strongly capitalised and not exposed to market risks to any material extent, it would take an extreme event to reduce our capital coverage to the sub optimal level or below."
+"As the Company is very strongly capitalised and is not exposed to market risks to any material extent, it would take an extreme event to reduce its capital coverage to the sub optimal level or below."

-In June 2020, Standard & Poor’s and Moody’s reaffirmed our A ratings for financial strength and stability.*
+Standard & Poor’s reaffirmed our parent company's A ratings for financial strength and stability in June 2021, as did Moody's in December 2020. *

-* Our parent company, The Royal London Mutual Insurance Society Ltd., including all its subsidiaries, received an A (Stable) Counterparty Credit Rating from Standard & Poor’s and an A2 (Stable) Insurance Financial Strength Rating from Moody’s, in June 2020.
+* Our parent company, The Royal London Mutual Insurance Society Ltd. received an A (Stable) Counterparty Credit Rating from Standard & Poor’s in June 2021 and an A2 (Stable) Insurance Financial Strength Rating from Moody’s in December 2020.